 Roka Canary Wharf

-What: Attentive service and consistently top-notch food make this glamorous yet lively modern restaurant, which now has multiple outposts across the Capital, a draw for all types, from office workers to families.
-The heart of the operation at Roka Canary Wharf is the robata grill with its line-up of fire-licked specialities such as sweet potato baked in a bamboo husk, but you’ll also find well-made modern-day sushi and sashimi, snacks and specialities.
+What: Attentive service and consistently top-notch food make this glamorous yet lively modern restaurant, which now has multiple outposts across the capital, a draw for all types, from office workers to families.
+The heart of the operation at Roka Canary Wharf is the robata grill with its line-up of fire-licked specialities such as black cod marinated in yuzu miso, but you’ll also find well-made modern-day sushi and sashimi, snacks and specialities.
 Prices are in keeping with most Japanese restaurants in London (not cheap), but there is a decently-priced lunch menu.

 Best Japanese restaurants in South London

-Why: Temaki is a more recent addition to the London sushi scene, having launched in 2021.
-This relaxed, counter-dining eatery housed in Brixton's Market Row, has a simple offering: hand rolls of incredible sushi, prepare less than a metre in front of you.
+Why: Temaki is a more recent addition to the London sushi scene, but has won lots of fans since 2021 - not least ourselves, as we place it at number 6 in our Top 100 London Restaurants 2022.
+This relaxed, counter-dining eatery housed in Brixton's Market Row, has a simple offering: hand rolls of incredible sushi, prepared less than a metre in front of you.
 Expect fillings like BBQ eel, prawn tempura, otoro, salmon and even lobster.
 Each roll is seasoned differently, with ingredients like yuzu and spicy koji mayo.
 We recommend the sake flight, a perfect accompaniment to the delicious rolls.
 There are also top-notch side dishes such as monkfish karaage.
 Best of all, however, is the price - it's not difficult to eat here for under £35.